 Food discoveries that end well warm my heart.
 After last week’s adventure to this part of town and its burgeoning eateries, we tried Bolton Road Collection.
 We went without reservations and just managed to get seating at the bar tables overlooking Bolton Road, which actually ended up being the perfect place to have a late lunch and watch the world go by.

 It is a very popular place, so be sure to make reservations.
 Families, young couples, old couples…a really laid back and casually cool restaurant this.
-Servers know what they are serving, are able to advice on drinks and on the food choices, and the kitchen’s turn-around time is extremely efficient.
+Servers know what they are serving, are able to advise on drinks and on the food choices, and the kitchen’s turn-around time is extremely efficient.
 The food was seriously worth writing about.
-The food experience began with seared tuna with a chutney like mélange of puffed rice, smoked daikon, apple, horseradish snow and spiced ponzu.
+The food experience began with seared tuna with a chutney-like mélange of puffed rice, smoked daikon, apple, horseradish snow, and spiced ponzu.
 I had the honey smoked duck breast served up on burnt melon with a sweet and sour dressing.
 Both were incredibly delicious.
 For a place that looks like a casual-burgers-and-fries type, everything about the food surprised.

 I am very excited about Bolton Road Collection, as well as the other bars like Bar Ber Black Sheep and Proof – which serves up craft beer.
 Another great place to add to Joburg’s dining scene.

 Bolton Road Collection, Cnr Bolton Road and Jan Smuts, Rosebank